Turing Completeness and Sid Meier's Civilization

 Civ is a rather complex, turn-based game, and explaining it in detail might warrant its own post.
 For our purposes, it suffices to note that you are in charge of an empire/extrasolar colony.
 It is played on a map divided in hexagonal tiles ("hexes").
 You play against other players (usually the AI, in my case; I can't handle human interaction), and via diplomacy, economy, technology and culture, you win when meeting one of the multiple victory conditions.
 These conditions are slightly different on every game (domination victory means you hold all the other player's capitals, for example).
 We won't care much about them until our proof on decidability.

 The games are far more complex than this, but what we need to build UTMs is surprisingly little.
-By now you probably realized that building a UTM in Civ isn't as hard as showing that the rules are able to simulate an UTM.
+By now you probably realised that building a UTM in Civ isn't as hard as showing that the rules are able to simulate an UTM.
 After all, The Game of Life is on an infinitely large binary grid, MTG is on an infinitely large number of tokens, and so on.
 So, all we need to do is assume an unbounded resource: for us, it will be the map size.
-We will also disable the turn timer, which can be done from the setup screen.
+We will also disable the turn timer (limit), which can be done from the setup screen.
 Proof-wise, we also should assume that the other players don't interfere with the computation, but if your map is infinite, that's a relatively simple thing to achieve.
 In practice, I just set the difficulty super low and played against nice opponents.
 The first time I did this I had Alexander the Great, and that guy is really trigger happy ):

 Civ is Turing Complete: Outline of the Proof(s)